Special Groups (Iraq): History

-Ever since the Islamic Revolution, Iran has sought to back Shia Islamist paramilitary organizations across the Middle East.
-Many have been very close to the Iranian state, particularly the Islamic Revolutionary Guard Corps, like the Movement of Vanguard Missionaries and the Supreme Council for Islamic Revolution in Iraq (SCIRI).
+Since the Islamic Revolution, Iran has sought to back Shia Islamist paramilitary organizations across the Middle East.
+Many have been close to the Iranian state, particularly the Islamic Revolutionary Guard Corps, like the Movement of Vanguard Missionaries and the Supreme Council for Islamic Revolution in Iraq (SCIRI).
 During the Iran–Iraq War many of these groups fought for Iran, with SCIRI's Badr Brigade being led by Iranian officers.
-After the US overthrow of Saddam Hussein, these Iranian-led militia men returned to Iraq where they retained their autonomy and Iran continued to support Shia Islamist paramilitaries.
+After the US-led overthrow of Saddam Hussein, these Iranian-led militia men returned to Iraq where they retained their autonomy and Iran continued to support Shia Islamist paramilitaries.

 In February 2010, Asaib Ahl al-Haq kidnapped U.S. contractor Issa T. Salomi, a naturalized American from Iraq.
 They released a video of him where he read their demands, calling for the release of all the group's members, including several of the group's leaders who were imprisoned.
 He was released in March 2010 in exchange for four AAH militants being held in Iraqi custody.
-Iran is supporting three Shiite extremist groups in Iraq that have been attempting to attack American bases, General Ray Odierno, the top U.S. commander in Iraq, said on July 21, 2010.
+Iran supported three Shiite groups in Iraq that tried to attack American bases, stated Commander of US forces in Iraq, US General Ray Odierno (1954–2021), on July 21, 2010, during the Occupation of Iraq (2003–2011).
 The Iranians have "gone to a more sophisticated program with a smaller set of extremists" and are now focusing on three groups, which he identified as Kataib Hezbollah, Asaib Ahl al-Haq (League of the Righteous), and the Promised Day Brigade.

-As of 2011, according to American officials, the Promised Day Brigades is the largest, with over 5,000 fighters, and pose the biggest long-term security threat to Iraq.
-Kata'ib Hezbollah is said to have around 1,000 fighters and is the most exclusively reliant on Iranian support.
-Asa'ib al-Haq is said to have less than 1,000 fighters as of 2011 and receives a reported 5 million per month in Iranian funding.
-The Promised Day Brigades is said to receive the least amount of Iranian funding and is the most independent of the three.
+As of 2011, according to American officials, the Promised Day Brigades was the largest, with over 5,000 fighters.
+It posed the biggest, long-term security threat to Iraq.
+Kata'ib Hezbollah was said to have around 1,000 fighters: it was the most reliant on Iranian support.
+Asa'ib al-Haq was said to have less than 1,000 fighters as of 2011: it received a reported 5 million per month in Iranian funding.
+The Promised Day Brigades was said to receive the least amount of Iranian funding: it was the most independent of the three.

-Since the beginning of the Iraqi war against ISIS, the Special Groups have joined the Popular Mobilization Forces to fight against the Islamic State of Iraq and the Levant.
+At the start of the Iraqi war against ISIS, the Special Groups joined the Popular Mobilization Forces to fight against the Islamic State of Iraq and the Levant.